 The School Committee is an elected body that oversees the Somerville Public Schools.
 Members work with the Superintendent to set broad policies and educational goals, develop a recommended budget for submission to the Mayor, and provide fiscal oversight of the School Department.
 The Committee is composed of seven members elected by ward every two years (on the odd years).
-The Mayor and the Board of Aldermen President are ex-officio members with full voting rights.
+The Mayor and the City Council President are ex-officio members with full voting rights.
 The School Committee has regular meetings the first and third Monday of every month during the school year (September through June).
-Meetings, held in the Aldermanic Chambers at Somerville City Hall located at 93 Highland Avenue in Somerville, are open to the public.
-Meetings are broadcast live on Somerville Cable Channel 16.
+Meetings, held in the City Council Chambers at Somerville City Hall located at 93 Highland Avenue in Somerville, are open to the public, with the exception of Executive Session meetings.
+Public meetings are broadcast live on Somerville Cable Channel 16.

 Subcommittees of the Somerville School Committee are where much of business associated with overseeing the Somerville Public Schools happens.
-There are three subcommittees of the School Committee composed of the following members:
+There are four subcommittees of the School Committee composed of the following members:

-- Education Programs and Instruction: Steve Roix (Chair), Laura Pitone (Vice Chair) and Andre Green
+- Education Programs and Instruction: Emily Ackman (Chair), Laura Pitone (Vice Chair) and Sara Dion

-- Finance and Facilities: Dan Futrell (Chair), Laura Pitone, and Andre Green
+- Finance and Facilities: Sarah Phillips (Chair), Andre Green (Vice Chair) and Emily Ackman

 In addition, the Committee for Long Range Planning is a Standing Committee of the Whole.
 It is chaired by the Chair of the School Committee.